ctnadovich/ebrevet/README.md

 control is solid.
 You will receive an official finish code and certificate even if some checkmarks are orange.

-**IMPORTANT:** *Even if orange checkmarks are still good, it's better if all your controls show green checks at the end of the event.
-It helps the RBA/organizer to have your complete set of checkins uploaded.
-Use the "Resend Check-Ins" button to make sure all your checkins are uploaded to the web.
-Be sure to find working Internet service before pressing "Resend Check-Ins.*
+**IMPORTANT:** *Orange checkmarks are still good, but if possible it's a little better if all your controls show green checks at the end of the event.
+It helps the RBA/organizer to have your complete set of checkins and finish time uploaded.
+This reduces work and possible error.
+To turn your checks green, use the "Resend Check-Ins" button to have all your checkins are uploaded to the web and turn your checks green.
+Of course, be sure to find working Internet service before pressing "Resend Check-Ins"!*

 <div style="text-align: center;">
 <img src="https://parando.org/ebrevet/v19/ScreenShots/no_yes_upload.png" width=67%/>
 </div>

+### Skipping Controls

+ Because eBrevet doesn't "track" you, it cannot warn you when you ride past a control, oblivious.
+If you are relying on eBrevet for proof of passage, just like a paper card it's your responsibility to know the controls on the brevet card and to stop as required to check in.
+When you skip a control eBrevet won't warn you until you try to check into the next control *after* the one you skipped.
+At that moment you still have the option of backtracking to the skipped control, checking in, and then all will be good.
+But if you DO skip the control by checking-in to subsequent controls after the skipped one, eBrevet will record this and there is no "UNDO".
+Because you skipped a control, the app will not issue a finish certificate and will mark your result as requiring RBA review.
+At that point its up to your RBA whether you have a qualified finish.
+If you have some other proof of passage, either EPP or signatures/receipts for the skipped control, you should be fine.

+ ### Late to Controls

+ If the RWGPS data has a control set with a timed=yes attribute, or is of a style that implies timed=yes, the control will have a closing time enforced by eBrevet.
+For such controls, eBrevet will still allow checkin after the closing time, but will add a "LATE!" warning to any checkin after closing and will not issue a finish code or finish certificate at the end of the ride.
+This is similar to the behavior for skipped controls.
+It will be up to the RBA/Organizer to certify results with late checkins.

+ **Note** *eBrevet behavior for timed controls is determined by the RWGPS data tags.
+If an organizer/RBA wants all untimed controls, they are free to add timed=no to every control, regardless of style. *

+ or Late to Controls

 ### Abandoning a Ride